 About Challenge & Conquest Methods and Curriculum

-What age groups are Conquest and Challenge for?
+What age groups are Challenge and Conquest for?

-Do Conquest and Challenge offer a curriculum for the whole year?
+Do Challenge and Conquest offer a curriculum for the whole year?

-Are Conquest and Challenge a Catholic Youth Ministry program?
+Are Challenge and Conquest a Catholic Youth Ministry program?

-Yes, Conquest and Challenge are 100% Catholic, using the YOUCAT and Gospel as a basis for the curriculum.
+Yes, Challenge and Conquest are 100% Catholic, using the YOUCAT and Gospel as a basis for the curriculum.
 Our materials promote a deep devotion and love to Jesus, in the Eucharist, the sacraments, the Church, the Pope, the Blessed Virgin Mary and saints.
-Our Conquest and Challenge materials include a prayer book with all the basic Catholic prayers – like how to pray the Rosary.
-Our kits also include a Saint and Virtue Calendar to connect the young people to the liturgy and feast days in the Church.
-The Team Leader Guidebooks contain the curriculum and do not have an imprimatur because they change each year and are updated with new activities and videos.
+Our Conquest and Challenge materials include an ECyD prayer book with all the basic Catholic prayers – like how to pray the Rosary.
+The Team Leader Guidebooks contain the curriculum and do not have an imprimatur because they change each year and are updated with new activities.

-Why do Conquest and Challenge promote a teen led and team based method?
+Why do Challenge and Conquest promote a teen led and team based method?

-How are Conquest and Challenge service driven, and why are service projects part of the curriculum?
+How are Challenge and Conquest service driven, and why are service projects part of the curriculum?

-Conquest and Challenge offer 24 service project options each year that the teams can work on.
+Challenge and Conquest offer 24 service project options each year that the teams can work on.
 The projects are age specific and are varied to help the youth experience different forms of service.
 We believe that there is more joy in giving, not just receiving and that a youth group comes alive when they are service driven.
-Conquest and Challenge service projects try to encompass all of the areas of service and solidarity mentioned in Renewing the Vision.
+Challenge and Conquest service projects try to encompass all of the areas of service and solidarity mentioned in Renewing the Vision.

-What does a weekly activity for Conquest or Challenge look like?
+What does a weekly activity for Challenge or Conquest look like?

-Why are Conquest and Challenge groups gender specific and not co-ed?
+Why are Challenge and Conquest groups gender specific and not co-ed?

 Typically how many girls or boys make up a team?
 How old should the team leaders be?
 How do I find or train team leaders?